Annual Health and Medical Record

 If You Need An Order Form For Your Adults…Or a Claim Form…Click here to view details of the plan.

-To submit a claim you will need to fill out the claim form in competition and submit the form to Sean Nadeau (Blackhawk Area Council Program Director) for review and authorization signature.
-Once returned to you the form, along with all bills, can be submitted by the family to HSR.
-A fax number and email to submit the form is located at the top of the claim form.
+To submit a claim you will need to fill out the claim form and submit to Roman Salamon (Blackhawk Area Council Program Director) for review and authorization signature.
+Once the authorized form is returned to you, the form and any bills may be submitted by the family to HSR.
+A fax number and email to submit the form with bills is located at the top of the claims form.
 Statements / projected bills / summary of coverage are not bills, an should not be sent with the form.

 For any questions please contact Roman Salamon: Roman.Salamon@scouting.org or contact the Council office at 815-397-0210.